apptexsolutions/apptex_chat/README.md

 More is about to Come:

 **Features that will be added later:**
-1. Voice Notes
-2. Push Notifications
+1. Push Notifications
-3. Make it for web
+2. Make it for web

 ## Frameworks Used